seenthattinker/Conceptinero/wiki/sredEligible.md

 What is SR&ED?
 ------------------

+### In our words

-The way the government talks about the scientific research and experimental development Grant/tax credit sounds a little bit like the encrypted language of 15th century Alchemists.
+The way the government talks about the scientific research and experimental development grant/tax credit sounds a little bit like the encrypted language of 15th century alchemists.
 It kind of sounds like a formula but it doesn't really add up to a formula.
 There is no mathematical precision in applying for this tax credit.
 The best way to think about it is as a story.